-- Students are expected to familiarize themselves with the policies for academic credit and information about transcripts from study abroad.
+- Students are expected to familiarize themselves with the policies for academic credit and information about transcripts from study away.

 - Please note: no credit is awarded for orientation courses/programs.

 Students may always petition to attend a program that is not currently approved.
-The faculty Committee on International Education reads petitions once per semester.
+The faculty Committee on Global Education reads petitions once per semester.

 Programs may be added to (or removed from) the approved list in the following ways:

-- Academic departments may make recommendations to the Commitee on International Education.
+- Academic departments may make recommendations to the Commitee on Global Education.

-- Successful student petitions (two or three) would prompt the Committee on International Education to consider the program for addition to the approved list.
+- Successful student petitions (two or three) would prompt the Committee on Global Education to consider the program for addition to the approved list.

-Formed in 2008, the faculty Committee on International Education offers guidance for international education initiatives at the college.
+Formed in 2008, the faculty Committee on Global Education (formerly, Committee on International Education) offers guidance for global education initiatives at the college.
 Activities of the Committee have included: